OLD ST. ANDREW'S PARISH CHURCH

 I’ve used the church’s rich documentary history to provide an illustration for each of the first six months of the year, and its rich pictorial history for the last six months, except for November where the earliest transcription of the Church Act seems most appropriate.
 At the end of the book are a list of rectors, which helps identify ministers with the years they served the parish, and a glossary, which defines terms you might be unfamiliar with and provides some historical background.

-Day by Day, along with Against All Odds and Yesterday and Today: Four Centuries of Change at Old St. Andrew’s, completes my history trilogy of this wonderful church.
-I believe the more we know about our shared history, especially an appreciation of the blood, sweat, and tears that thousands of people over 309 years have shed on our behalf, the better stewards we’ll become of this exceptional house of God.
+Day by Day, Against All Odds, and Yesterday and Today: Four Centuries of Change at Old St. Andrew’s, comprise a history trilogy of this wonderful church.
+I believe the more we know about our shared history, especially an appreciation of the blood, sweat, and tears that thousands of people over 30o plus years have shed on our behalf, the better stewards we’ll become of this “beauty of holiness.”

 Click HERE for a free PDF e-book of Day by Day.